eroispaziali/ForceFlow/README.md

 ## Features so far
 * Schedule and abort Apex jobs
+* Manage remote site settings
 * Execute Apex code
 * Run Apex tests (with XML reports)
 * Insert and delete records

 ## Usage
 ### Create a build file
+If you are not familiar with Ant and you need a template for your script you can copy the one below.
+This example already imports FlowForce.
 ```XML
 <?xml version="1.0" encoding="UTF-8"?>
 <project name="forceflow-sample" xmlns:forceflow="antlib:com.spaceheroes">